OpenCommonSense/CommonSensePortalSite/docs/models/methods.md

 <table>
 <td>
 <span class="fs-4">
-This line of research focuses on understanding whether the pre-trained language models (e.g., BERT) have captured commonsense knowledge, and to what extent they can be used for different types of commonsense reasoning.
-They usually use the pre-trained LMs as they are (i.e., no fine-tuning) and analyze them by designing probing methods for recalling knowledge or completing a reasoning task.
+This line of research focuses on how we can use a language model to solve commonsense reasoning tasks without the access to external knowledge resources.
 </span>
 </td>
 </table>